Bug report #20601

 with google mail.
 I added a txt record now.
 Please report if it helps - the SPF record apparently didn't.

-#13 Updated by Alister Hood about 5 years ago
+#13 Updated by Alister Hood almost 6 years ago

 • Status changed from Closed to Reopened